axoflow/axosyslog-core-docs/content/docs/chapter-configuration-file/large-configs/config-blocks/_index.md

             file("/opt/var/myapplication.log" follow-freq(1) default-facility(syslog)); };
 ```

-Include this file in your main `syslog-ng` configuration file, reference the block, and use it in a logpath:
+Include this file in your main `syslog-ng.conf` configuration file, reference the block, and use it in a logpath:

 ```c
    @version: {{% param "product.techversion" %}}